Cabra, Spain

-Cabra is a rural town in Córdoba province, Andalusia, Spain and the site of former bishopric Egabro.
+Cabra is a municipality in Córdoba province, Andalusia, Spain and the site of former bishopric Egabro.
 It lies along the route between Córdoba and Málaga in the south of Spain.
 It is an entrance point to the Parque Natural de las Sierras Subbéticas.

 Although the main activity in Cabra is primary industry, it is noted as a source of red polished limestone.
 As a settlement, Cabra has existed over centuries, under many different rulers.
 In 2005, the municipality had a population of 20,940, most of whom (19,523) lived in Cabra township.

+It is one of the White Towns of Andalusia.

 Geography

 Cabra is located in the Province of Córdoba in the autonomous community of Andalusia in southern Spain.
 The municipality's mean altitude is 452 m and it covers 229 km2.
 The town is built in a valley between the Sierra de Cabra and the Sierra de Montilla, which together form the watershed between the rivers Cabra and Guadajoz.
 It has a population density of 91.4 inhabitants per km².
 The geographical mean coordinates are 37°28′N 4°27′W, 72 km from the province's capital, Córdoba.

-The municipality hosts a nature reserve, the Parque Natural de las Sierras Subbéticas.
+The municipality is part of the Sierras Subbéticas Natural Park.
 Around Cabra, there are eight smaller villages, including Gaena, Las Huertas Bajas and La Benita.
-The area is known for its stone, called mármol rojo de Cabra.
-It is not a marble but a pink to red limestone capable of high polish.
+The area is known for its stone, called the red marble of Cabra (mármol rojo de Cabra) - albeit it is not a marble but a pink to red limestone capable of high polish.